 Don’t leave the steak out for longer than that 15-minute time frame.
 You will get nasty bacteria that will make you sick.

-I normally set the steak out, season it, then head out to pre-heat the grill.
+So be sure to set the steak out, season it, then head out to pre-heat the grill.

 SEASON THE STEAK

 Season the steak with whatever flavors you love.
 The classic combo for steaks is salt, black pepper, and garlic powder.
 I’m on a lowered-sodium diet, so I use sea salt instead of table salt.